bpmn-io/bpmn.io/src/blog/2016/019-bpmn-js-colors.md

 ### Color Pickers?

-We deliberately decided to not include any color picker.
+We deliberately decided to not include any color picker in the core.
 This is because the usage of colors (and the variety of colors to offer) is highly domain specific.
 Adding a color picker will probably not be complicated for you, too.
 How it could look like in your application?
-Check the following screenshot taken from the soon to be released [Camunda Modeler](https://github.com/camunda/camunda-modeler):
+Check the following screenshot taken from the [Camunda Modeler](https://github.com/camunda/camunda-modeler):

 <div class="figure no-border">
   <img src="{{ assets }}/attachments/blog/2016/019-color-picker.png">
   <p class="caption">Picking Colors in the [Camunda Modeler](https://github.com/camunda/camunda-modeler).</p>
 </div>

+Check out the [bpmn-js-color-picker extension](https://github.com/bpmn-io/bpmn-js-color-picker) for a simple color picker integrated into an elements context pad.

 ## What's Next?